CompulsiveCode/BlueSol_NET/README.md

 (note: iPhone's do not allow sending of text messages via bluetooth MAP.)

 <b>-OBEX - Object Exchange Profile - 100% complete. </b>
-This is used to transfer add a contact to the phone.
+This is used to add a contact to the phone.
 Use the included VCard module to compose a VCard file (specifying contact info, picture, phone numbers, addresses) and push it to the phone.

 <b>-PAN - Personal Area Network - 100% complete.</b>
 This is used to tether your PC or tablet to your phone and share your phone's internet connection.
 Must be enabled on the phone.